chavacava/benchdiff/README.md

-# benchcmp
+# benchdiff

-`benchcmp` displays performance changes between benchmarks
+`benchdiff` displays performance changes between benchmarks

 This is a fork and **drop in replacement** of [`golang/tools/cmd/benchcmp`](https://github.com/golang/tools/tree/master/cmd/benchcmp)